semihberkayozturk/debe-cli/README.md

-# debe-cli

-eksi sozluk debe in the cli!
+# eksi sozluk debe in the cli!